microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accesspackageassignmentrequestworkflowextension.md

 ---
 title: "accessPackageAssignmentRequestWorkflowExtension resource type"
-description: "Defines the attributes of a logic app, which can be called at various stages of an access package request and assignment cycle."
+description: "Defines the attributes of a logic app, which can be called at various stages of an access package request cycle."
 author: "vikama-microsoft"
 ms.localizationpriority: medium
 ms.prod: "governance"